Ayman1618/FEWD-CA-2-ConnectFour-/README.md

 **NOTE:**
 - Please open the game in full-screen mode.
-- Github's deployed link sometimes give responsiveness , sometimes it does not.
+- Github's deployed link does often react to the media queries code for responsiveness, but it might noot show sometime.
+While checking for responsiveness , please try to reload or if possible consider vs code liveserver.
 The code acts perfectly in VS Code live server.

 **Controls:** Click on any cell you wish to play at.
 It will go in the bottom-most unfilled cell of that column.